 4. Look for Positive Feedback

 Even if these companies have testimonials on their website, you can’t be sure they’re real.
-The best way to know for sure is to check their Facebook page or sites like Yelp.
+The best way to know for sure is to check their Social Media Pages or sites like Yelp.
 You’ll know the reviews are from real people.

 New websites or websites with text that has directly been copied and pasted from an existing website are suspicious.
 To make sure you’re not looking at a clone site, copy and paste a few blocks of text directly into Google.
-If identical content exists on multiple sites, or the site barely says anything, you’re dealing with a fake company.
+If identical content exists on multiple sites, or the site barely says anything of use at all, you’re dealing with a fake company.